nmuldoon/homebridge-unifi-firewall/README.md

 This is useful for rules that block traffic - you might want "ON" to mean "allow traffic" (rule disabled).

 ## Troubleshooting

-### Plugin not working with UniFi 9

-Make sure you're using the `unifi9Policies` configuration instead of or in addition to the traditional `rules` configuration.
-The plugin will automatically detect and attempt to use the appropriate endpoints.

 ### Authentication Issues